Deveo/ember-emojione/README.md

 If you use individual PNGs, individual SVGs or SVG sprites, customizing emoji size is quite easy: you simply apply `width` and `height` to the `.emojione` selector.

-But for PNG sprites, that won't work.
+But for PNG sprites (default), that won't work.

 The easiest solution for PNG sprites is to use the `zoom` CSS property, but it doesn't work in Firefox.

 For a [cross-browser](http://caniuse.com/#feat=transforms2d) solution, use the code below.
-It is a Sass mixin; if you're not using Sass, please infer how it works.
+It is a Sass mixin; if you're not using Sass, you'll have to write your own version.
 The trick is to scale the emoji via CSS transform, then apply negative margins to remove extra whitespace.

 ```scss
 @mixin emojione-size ($target-size, $original-size: 64px) {